gussf/go-mqtt-server/README.md

 # go-mqtt-server

-# A draft of an mqtt server to learn more about concurrent and tcp connection handling
+### A draft of an mqtt server in go to learn more about concurrent and tcp connection handling